zammitjohn/azure-windows-vm-terraform/README.md

 # windows-vm-terraform-practice

-This is a practice project which deploys a new Windows VM, opens RDP port and outputs the public IP using Terraform.
+This is a practice project which deploys a new Windows VM, opens RDP and WinRM ports and outputs the public IP using Terraform.

 ## Prerequisites